olahasan/reminder-app-react-old-redux/README.md

 ## overview
-This is a simple reminder application built with ReactJs [class-component]. it helps you to enter what you what to do and select the date. andd it has two buttons one to add reminder, and other one to clear them. just to learn and practice redux old style withe react class-component.
+This is a simple reminder application built with ReactJs [class-component]. it helps you to enter what you what to do and select the date. andd it has two buttons one to add reminder, and other one to clear them. just to learn and practice redux old style withe react class-component. in this project i tried to use new feature like [moment "A JavaScript date library", DateTime Picker library, sfcookies instead of local-storage, react-bootstrap]

 ## Features